bob-Github-2020/TG_Rate_95CI/README.md

 ## Required Python Modules

 You may need to install several Python standard modules on your computer if you have not installed them before.
-Those modules are: pandas, numpy, matplitlib, statsmodels, statistics, datetime, and Pyts (the LATEST Pyts).
+Those modules are: pandas, numpy, matplitlib, statsmodels, statistics, datetime, and Pyts (Must be the LATEST Pyts).
 Do this by:

      pip install module-name